Svetlana Alliluyeva: Marriages

 Alliluyeva's second marriage was arranged for her to Yuri Zhdanov, the son of Stalin's right-hand man Andrei Zhdanov and himself one of Stalin's close associates.
 The couple married early in 1949.
 Alliluyeva lived with Zhdanov's family at this time, though felt herself dominated by his mother, Zinaida, which was something Stalin had warned her of.
 Yuri was devoted to Zinaida, and busied himself with Party work, so did not spend a lot of time with Alliluyeva.
 In 1950, Alliluyeva gave birth to a daughter, Yekaterina.
 The marriage was dissolved soon afterwards.

 In 1962, she married Ivan Svanidze, the nephew of Stalin's first wife, Kato Svanidze, soon after meeting him for the first time since his parents' arrest in 1937.
 They went against Soviet policy by marrying in a church.
 Svanidze was not healthy, owing to difficulties of his internal exile in Kazakhstan, and the marriage ended within a year.

-From 1970 to 1973, she was married to American architect William Wesley Peters (an acolyte of Frank Lloyd Wright), with whom she had a daughter, Olga Peters (later known also as Chrese Evans).
+From 1970 to 1973, she was married to American architect William Wesley Peters (a son-in-law of Frank Lloyd Wright), with whom she had a daughter, Olga Peters (later known also as Chrese Evans).

 After the death of Stalin

 After her father's death in 1953, Alliluyeva worked as a lecturer and translator in Moscow.
 Her training was in History and Political Thought, a subject she was forced to study by her father, although her true passion was literature and writing.
-In a 2010 interview, she stated that his refusal to let her study arts and his treatment of Kapler were the two times that Stalin "broke my life," and that Stalin loved her but was "a very simple man.
+In a 2010 interview, she stated that his refusal to let her study arts and his treatment of Kapler were the two times that Stalin "broke my life", and that Stalin loved her but was "a very simple man.
 Very rude.
 Very cruel."
 When asked at a New York conference about whether she agreed with her father's rule, she said that she was disapproving of a lot of his decisions but also noted that the responsibility for them also lay with the Communist regime in general.

 Relationship with Brajesh Singh

 In 1963, while in hospital for a tonsillectomy, Alliluyeva met Kunwar Brajesh Singh, an Indian Communist visiting Moscow.
 The two fell in love.
 Singh was mild-mannered and well-educated but gravely ill with bronchiectasis and emphysema.
 The romance grew deeper and stronger still while the couple were recuperating in Sochi near the Black Sea.
 Singh returned to Moscow in 1965 to work as a translator, but he and Alliluyeva were not allowed to marry.
 He died the following year, in 1966.
-She was allowed to travel to India to take his ashes to his family to pour into the Ganges river.
+For her first trip outside the Soviet Union, she was allowed to travel to India to take his ashes to his family to pour into the Ganges river.
 In an interview on 26 April 1967, she referred to Singh as her husband but also stated that they were never allowed to marry officially.